Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The 5-bio method

-They argue a bio is a mini sales pitch — not a job list.
+Their take: a bio is a tiny sales pitch, not a job list.

 Who I am.
 What I do.
-What you'll get from me.
-Why you can trust me.
+What you get.
+Why trust me.

-Most people write a bio like a résumé: writer, coach, consultant.
+Most people write a résumé line: writer, coach, consultant.

-Cole and Bush rewrite it as one line: "former BlackRock trader turned digital builder."
+He rewrote that résumé into one bio line: "former BlackRock trader turned digital builder."

 🚗 The steps